vschagen/mtk-eip93/README.md

 # Mediatek EIP93 Crypto Engine

-Initial attemps for the EIP-93 Crypto Engine Driver.
-This Crypto Engine is available in the Mediatek MT7621 SoC.
+Linux Crypto Driver for the EIP-93.
+This Crypto engine is available in the Mediatek MT7621 SoC.

-It enables hardware crypto for:
-* DES-ECB/CBC
-* 3DES-ECB/CBC
-* AES-ECB/CBC/CTR with 128/192/256 keysize.

 This should be added to your device DTS or better yet to the mt7621.dtsi: